JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 No work.

 ## May 15, 2019
 1.Transfer of tagging game with code allowing for the webcam to function from the online p5js editor to Visul Studio Code.
 2.Experimented with the cursor.

+## May 16, 2019
+Worked with the webcam to take pictures and to save them to the computer.